 Landscapes of Differences proposes to initiate a long-term transformation process of these systems to ensure a resilient and productive future for Brandenburg and Berlin.
 This transformation creates the framework in which the lives of citizens can unfold freely in its social and economic facets and in a way that is future-proof.
 Starting with Brandenburg’s ecosystems, it forms the basis for systemic and sustainable change.
 This transformation process is reflected in four landscapes.

 The water landscape, its lakes and rivers, shapes and connects Brandenburg and Berlin in terms of industry, biodiversity, agriculture, energy and transport, as well as it creates a strong character of the cultural landscape.
-At the same time, the Elbe catchment area, in which Brandenburg is largely located, has the second lowest water availability per capita in Europe.
+At the same time, the Elbe catchment area, in which Brandenburg is largely located, has the second-lowest water availability per capita in Europe.
 Climate change will exacerbate this situation: reduced precipitation and increased evaporation in summer will make Brandenburg even drier, interrupted by an increase in heavy rainfall events, which in turn will pollute water bodies and soil.

-Therefore, we think of the structure of Berlin-Brandenburg as a network of water cycles and suggesting a new way of incorporating water in the daily life.
+Therefore, we think of the structure of Berlin-Brandenburg as a network of water cycles and suggest a new way of incorporating water in daily life.
 A system of green corridors of protected habitats for flora and fauna increases biodiversity.
 Water bodies and moorland landscapes are protected even more extensively; monocultural large-scale agricultural areas are transformed into climate-proof farms.
-These are the elements of a circular economy for a sustainable, respectful and profitable use of the land.
+These are the elements of a circular economy for sustainable, respectful and profitable use of the land.

 Berlin’s main traffic routes have created the star-shaped settlement structure of the city, which has preserved open spaces and prevented traffic collapse by densifying along the public transport axes.
 But the settlement star alone does not do justice to the diverse character of the Berlin and Brandenburg region.
 It needs a more flexible and diverse structure.